 Most indoor/outdoor rugs claim all you need to do is vacuum and hose it off occasionally but sometimes you need a deeper clean.
 After our husky discovered the joy of cool mulch, our beloved rug got very dirty very fast.
 No matter how much I vacuumed, the dirt spots were not coming up.
 That’s when I decided it was time to clean our indoor/outdoor rug with something stronger.

 Step 1: Vacuum Indoor/Outdoor Rug

-After a thorough 20 minute vacuuming, out it went to the driveway for spot cleaning as the entire neighborhood to watch.
+After a thorough 20 minute vacuuming, out it went to the driveway for spot cleaning for the entire neighborhood to watch.
 Ha!
 (They already think I’m nuts.)

 What I found under the rug.
 What the heck?!
 Mr Dyson…you are not as strong as I thought.